Loading...

 This historical event can serve as a powerful sermon illustration about how God works through the events of history.
 Consider using it when preaching about history.

-This historical event can serve as a powerful sermon illustration about the pursuit of peace in a broken world.
-Consider using it when preaching about peace, reformation.
+On July 22, 1443: Battle of St. Jakob an der Sihl in the Old Zürich War.
+This historical event can serve as a powerful sermon illustration about how God works through the events of history.
+Consider using it when preaching about history.